ibrahim-s/searchWith/readme.md

 Or
 select some text and press once, a menu will be displayed with various search engines to choose from.
 And while text is selected, you can press the gesture twice to search with Google directly.
-The Default gesture for the addon is: NVDA+ Alt+ S.
+The Default gesture for the addon is: NVDA+ Windows+ S.
-but you can as always add a gesture or change the existed one going to :
+If the keystroke do not work for you, or conflict with other keystroke, you can as always add a gesture or change the existent one going to :
 NVDA menu>preferences>inputGestures>Search With category.

 ## Usage ##